nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 * `ogit`: If you're in a directory that is version controlled remotely on github, you can run `ogit` inside that directory to open up that github page in your default browser.
 For instance if I run `ogit` in my `dailygraphics-next` directory it will open up [https://github.com/nprapps/dailygraphics-next]().
 * The final example above is a boilerplate example of how you can set up shortcuts to commonly accessed directories.
 I have one for my sites folder and one for my daily graphics folder.

-**TKTK section on .oh-my-zsh?**
+You can also use something like [oh-my-zsh](https://ohmyz.sh/) to format your terminal in helpful ways and provide good tab completion.
+There are many [themes](https://github.com/ohmyzsh/ohmyzsh/wiki/Themes) to choose from.

 ### Consider an alternative to the default terminal, like iTerm2
-Download [iTerm2](http://www.iterm2.com/#/section/home).
+Alternatively, you can download an alternative terminal, like[iTerm2](http://www.iterm2.com/#/section/home).
 The built-in terminal application which comes with your Mac is fine, but iTerm2 is slicker and more configurable.
 One of the better features is splitting your terminal into different horizontal and vertical panes: one for an active pane, another for any files you might want to have open, and a third for a local server.

 #### Solarized
 [Solarized](http://ethanschoonover.com/solarized/files/solarized.zip) is a set of nice, readable colors.
 Unzip the `solarized.zip` file.